WellthCare

 4. Ecosystem Expansion (Wellness as the Trojan Horse)

-Innovative programs use wellness integration as a gateway to broader benefits transformation.
-The sequential expansion looks like this:
+Innovative programs use wellness as a gateway to bigger benefits transformation.
+The path looks like this:

 1. Phase 1 - Zero-risk wellness add-on: Employees earn rewards for preventive care; employers see lower claims and higher retention with no out-of-pocket cost.

-2. Phase 2 - Pharmacy alignment: Integrating wellness data with a transparent pharmacy benefit manager (PBM) to reduce drug costs by 20-40%.
+2. Phase 2 - Pharmacy alignment: Integrating wellness data with a transparent pharmacy benefit manager (PBM) to slash drug costs by 20-40%.

-3. Phase 3 - Full self-funded replacement: Using actual wellness behavior to underwrite a self-funded plan that saves 30-45% versus traditional BUCA (big United healthcare, Cigna, Aetna) insurance.
+3. Phase 3 - Full self-funded replacement: Using actual wellness behavior to underwrite a self-funded plan that beats traditional BUCA insurance by 30-45%.

 Common Integration Models in the Market Today

 • Basic: Voluntary wellness perks.
-Discounted gym memberships, smoking cessation programs, and online health coaching-no direct connection to plan costs.
+Discounted gym memberships, smoking cessation programs, and online health coaching—no link to plan costs.

 • Advanced: Health-to-wealth integration.
 Systems like WellthCare that gamify 75+ preventive actions, automatically fund retirement accounts, and provide $0-co-pay care used before the primary plan—all while lowering employer claims.